nwehrli/eth-homepage/_tabs/AlgoWahr.md

 > See this [final kahoot](https://create.kahoot.it/share/anw-summary/dadaa311-551f-4195-980a-0b131cf5573f) used in the last exercise session.
 You can find the solutions with explanations [here](..\assets\documents\AlgoWahr\BigKahoot_solutions.pdf).
 {: .prompt-tip }

-> You can find the Java source file of an implementation of the Hamilton DP [here](..\assets\documents\AlgoWahr\hamiltonDP.java).
-This implementation was done by my TA Oliver.
+> You can find the Java source file of an implementation of the Hamilton DP [here](..\assets\documents\AlgoWahr\hamiltonDP.java) (from my TA Oliver).
 This should be low on your priority list for exam prep.
 {: .prompt-tip }